joejcollins/ShropshireStrummers/join.md

 We welcome absolute beginners who are usually bashing out a chord or three by the end of the night.

-Call Adrian (The Great Leader) on 07904 624357 or join our [Mailing List](https://groups.google.com/forum/#!forum/shropshirestrummers).
+Call Adrian on 07904 624357 or join our [Mailing List](https://groups.google.com/forum/#!forum/shropshirestrummers).